Your safety is our priority - updated 1 April 2021

 To see what is open in Bristol, check this Visit Bristol link.

 What can you expect in homestays?

-- We identify hosts in high risk groups and avoid placing students here.
+We identify hosts in high risk groups and avoid placing students there.

-What can you expect from us in the school residences?
+What can you expect in the school residences?

-- Common areas in the self-catering residences will be sanitised daily and cleaned by professional cleaners weekly.
+Common areas in the self-catering residences will be sanitised daily and cleaned weekly.
 Students will be expected to keep the houses clean and work surfaces clear.

 Do I have to quarantine?
 How long do I have to spend in quarantine?